Seattle homeowners win lawsuit after ‘dream house’ became ‘nightmare’

 After years of legal proceedings, the state Supreme Court this week sided with the homeowners, concluding that the one-year limit “unduly benefits the contractor at the expense of the homeowner’s right to bring a legitimate claim.”

-The 5-4 decision could bring changes to construction contracts and serves as a reminder for homeowners to consider agreement detailscarefully.
+The 5-4 decision could bring changes to construction contracts and serves as a reminder for homeowners to consider agreement details carefully.

 Attorneys for both sides declined to comment Friday.